smitheric95/AB-Testing-Form/questions.md

 	* Not very rushed
 	* Not at all rushed

-2. How mentally demanding was filling out this task?
+2. How mentally demanding was filling out this form?

 3. How many questions did you find difficult to answer?
 	* All, some, none